-Mortgage platform revenue, net increased \$3.1 million or 28% to \$14.2 million for the three months ended September 30, 2023 compared to \$11.1 million for the three months ended September 30, 2022.
-The increase in mortgage platform revenue, net was largely driven by the removal of the negative revenue impact that resulted from the decline in fair value of loans held for sale during the period ended September 30, 2022.
-In certain periods, such as the three months ended September 30, 2022, the negative revenue impact from the decline in fair value of loans held for sale due to increasing interest rates resulted in a net loss on sale of loans, which was offset by the gain resulting from our hedging activities, or gain from changes in fair value interest rate lock commitments and forward sale commitments.
+[Gain on sale of loans, net decreased \\$2.7 million or 28% 22% to \\$14.2 million \\$9.8 million for the three months ended September 30, 2023 March 31, 2024 compared to \\$11.1 million \\$12.5 million for the three months ended September 30, 2022 March 31, 2023.
+The increase decrease in mortgage platform revenue, net was largely driven by the removal of the negative revenue impact that resulted from the decline in fair value of loans held for sale during the period ended September 30, 2022.
+In certain periods, such as the three months ended September 30, 2022, the negative revenue impact from the decline in fair value of loans held for sale due to increasing interest rates resulted in a net loss gain on sale of loans, which was offset by the gain resulting from our hedging activities, or gain from changes in fair value interest rate lock commitments and forward sale commitments.
 The impacts of hedging LHFS are included within changes in fair value of IRLCs and forward sale commitments within total mortgage platform revenue, net.
 The combined impact of the decline in fair value of loans and gains resulting from our hedging resulted in overall lower revenue in the period ending September 30, 2022 compared to the period ended September 30, 2023 because interest rates were no longer increasing as rapidly, thereby resulting in overall higher revenue in the period ending September 30, 2023.
 This increase in revenue was offset by a decrease in Funded Loan Volume in the period ending September 30, 2023 compared to the period ending September 30, 2022.
 During the three months ended September 30, 2023, we experienced market volatility which positively impacted our mortgage platform revenue, net compared to the three months ended September 30, 2022, resulting in our Gain on Sale Margin increasing from 0.98% in the three months ended September 30, 2022 to 1.94% in the three months ended September 30, 2023.
-Further, net gain (loss) on sale of loans increased \$17.2 million, or 170%, to a gain of \$7.1 million for the three months ended September 30, 2023 compared to a loss of \$10.1 million for the three months ended September 30, 2022.
+Further, net gain \(loss\) on sale of loans increased \\$17.2 million, or 170%, to a gain of \\$7.1 million for the three months ended September 30, 2023 compared to a loss of \\$10.1 million for the three months ended September 30, 2022.](#)